poltimmer/Modified-Barrage-Simulation/README.md

 ﻿# Modified Barrage Simulation
 Simulation and statistical analysis of a variant of the strategic game "Barrage".
-An assignment for the TU/e course "2DI66 Advanced Simulation".
+An assignment for the TU/e course "Advanced Simulation".
 ## Instructions
 - Python 3 required.
 - Install requirements with `pip install -r requirements.txt`